stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/how-to-build.md

 42. examine the history of https://github.com/mozilla/pdf.js/blob/master/web/viewer.html and copy the changes to ngx-extended-pdf-viewer.component.html.
 Warning: ngx-extended-pdf-viewer.component.html has a lot of additions to the original file.
 Proceed with care.

 43. npm run win-package (or npm run unix-package, depending on your OS) (this command copies the viewer files to the dist folder so you can run the demo)
-44. ng build ngx-extended-pdf-viewer
-45. npm run win-package (or unix-package)
-46. ng serve
+44. ng serve

 Note to myself: to deploy the library on npm, change to the folder `dist/ngx-extended-pdf-viewer` and run `npm publish` from there.
+Or: run `npm run unix-package` followed by `npm run release`.